VaclavDedik/jboss-seam/examples/hibernate/readme.txt

   * Install JBoss AS with the default profile
   * ant jboss
   * Start JBoss AS
-  * Access the app at http://localhost:8080/jboss-seam-hibernate/
+  * Access the app at http://localhost:8080/seam-hibernate/
+  * ant jboss.undeploy

 JBoss AS 4.0.5.GA:
   * Install JBoss AS with the default profile (with or without EJB3)
   * ant jboss405
   * Deploy dist-jboss/jboss-seam-hibernate.war
   * Start JBoss AS
-  * Access the app at http://localhost:8080/jboss-seam-hibernate/
+  * Access the app at http://localhost:8080/seam-hibernate/

 WebLogic 9.2:
   * Install WebLogic 9.2